openzipkin-contrib/zipkin-storage-kafka/build-bin/README.md

 As zipkin-storage-kafka is a contrib project, Docker images only push to `ghcr.io`.

-[test] uses a non-standard [deploy-comppose.test.yml] to ensure Kafka is available before running the image.
+[test] uses a non-standard [docker-compose-zipkin-storage-kafka] to ensure Kafka is available before running the image.

 [//]: # (Below here should be standard for all projects)